faithvoid/X220-Catalina/README.md

 # Lain's X220 macOS Catalina Repository
+## UPDATE: As of August 1st, 2021, I've rolled my personal X220T back to macOS Mojave due to needing 32-bit support for older audio hardware and applications.
+I won't be able to provide any support with Catalina, but the project is in a fairly usable daily driver state, aside from.
+If you'd like to donate to get my older busted-up X220T a hard drive to test Catalina or upwards on, please donate to my PayPal linked below!
 A repository of information and kexts for running macOS Catalina on the Thinkpad X220 series of laptops.
 (This should also work on T420/T520/L420/L520 devices, but if your resolution is higher than 1366x768 you'll need to replace the config.plist EDID as all the defaults are aimed at the stock X220/X220T.)

 Largely based off of tluck's Lenovo-T420-Clover repository, but with a few quality of life adjustments to help the X220 work as a stable daily driver without external hardware modifications.
 Please feel free to make your own forks of this repository to help keep the 220 series a solid choice for a Hackintosh laptop!